-The Apple Board of Directors
+The List of the Board of Directors for Apple

 Apple’s board of directors includes Andrea Jung, Arthur D. Levinson, Tim Cook, Ronald D. Sugar, Al Gore, and others.
 Each director comes with a unique set of skills and experience that has assisted in making Apple the successful Company it is today.

 These noble men and women come into the board with versatile expertise that has helped the Company achieve its goals.
 Let’s look at the background of individual Apple board members.

 Keep reading to know more about some of Apple’s board members and their contributions to this innovative technology company.